pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * by Filip Kłębczyk

 .. note:: I'm translating this entire talk from Polish.
-    I don't speak Polish except how to say, "Thanks".
+    I don't speak Polish except how to say, "Thanks" and now "Questions?".

 Introduction
 =============